The 18 Best Jackie Chan Movies Ranked

 While he is a fish out of water in the first film, "Rush Hour 2" places Chan back on his home turf, facing off against the Hong Kong triads.
 The more personal relationship between Lee and the film's villain (John Lone) brings out some subtler elements to Chan's performance, and he shines in the film's few quieter moments.

 Chan himself had some conflicting feelings about the "Rush Hour" movies and their Americanized action sequences, but the compromise between his style of filmmaking and Brett Ratner's more conventional direction arguably proves a virtue.
 The focus is generally on the plot rather than the stunt sequences (which admittedly can threaten to hijack his other star vehicles), making the film a bit more palatable to Western audiences.
 That being said, there are still enough flashes of Chan's unique style to satisfy fans of his Hong Kong films, particularly in the second entry.
-In particular, the sequence where Lee has to fight while dealing with a bomb taped inside his mouth and the fight on the bamboo scaffolding are great examples of his trademark fight choreography – adding obstacles for himself and finding creative settings for fight scenes.
+In particular, the sequence where Lee has to fight while dealing with a bomb taped inside his mouth and the battle on the bamboo scaffolding are great examples of his trademark fight choreography – adding obstacles for himself and finding creative settings for fight scenes.

 15. Mr. Nice Guy (1997)

-Along with 1998's "Who Am I?"
-Sammo Hung's "Mr. Nice Guy" arguably marks the end of Chan's run of guaranteed good times.
-It was originally planned as the fifth "Police Story," and the direct-through line from "Police Story 4: First Strike" (1996) is evident in the Australian locales and English-language script.
+Along with 1998's "Who Am I?," Sammo Hung's "Mr. Nice Guy" arguably marks the end of Jackie Chan's run of guaranteed good times.
+It was originally planned as the fifth "Police Story," and the direct-through line from "Police Story 4: First Strike" is evident in the Australian locales and English-language script.
 Chan plays a celebrity chef who gets mixed up with mob shenanigans after the criminals come to believe that evidence of their foul play has landed in his possession.
 They go after the chef and his friends, and Chan makes a meal out of them.

 14. The Young Master (1980)